 The department handles a massive amount of reports and documents every year.
 Some of these documents include sample analysis results, diagrams and graphs.
 If you are not familiar with the terminology or how to interpret the data, these documents may be confusing, leaving you with more questions than answers.
-Below are some example reports and documents that explain the information that is provided in those reports.
+Below are some examples of reports and documents that explain the information that is provided in those reports.

 Interpreting Sample Analysis Results